enkidevs/curriculum/lua/roblox-studio/events-in-studio/built-in-events.md

 ## Practice

-The symbol that represents events in the object browser is a ???
+The symbol that represents events in the object browser is a... ???
-- lightning bolt
+- Lightning bolt
-- blue cube
+- Blue cube
-- pink moving cube
+- Pink moving cube
-- weird thing with yellow, blue, and pink parts
+- Weird thing with yellow, blue, and pink parts

 ---

 ## Revision

-To find a specific event for an instance, you can ???
+To find a specific event for an instance, you can... ???

-- find the events using object browser
+- Find the events using object browser
-- trial and error through all events before finding it
+- Trial and error through all events before finding it
-- go to the properties of the instance
+- Go to the properties of the instance
-- use a plugin that will search for it
+- Use a plugin that will search for it

 ---